-2017 BMW C Evolution
+2017 - 2019 BMW C Evolution

 The Bayerische Motoren Werke introduced its original C Evolution electric scooter to the great proving ground that is the European scooter market all the way back in 2012 and it’s finally in the U.S. market.
 A boosted battery ampacity gives it the increased range needed to handle a long-distance commute, but it’s the electronics suite that really puts the C Evolution in a class of its own.
 Traction control, torque control and ABS all make an appearance along with the 35-horsepower motor that, according to the factory, has no problem running right up to the 80 mph governor.
-I had to remind myself more than once that this is still considered just a scooter though it could certainly embarrass many a low- to mid-range ride.
+I had to remind myself more than once that this is still considered just a scooter, though it could certainly embarrass many a low- to mid-range ride.
 Not just other scooters either, but proper motorcycles.
 Don’t believe it?
 Read on and I’ll make my case.

 Continue reading to see my review of the BMW C Evolution.

-2015 - 2018 BMW S 1000 RR
+2016 - 2019 BMW S 1000 XR

-Continue reading for my review of the BMW S 1000 RR.
+Continue reading for my review of the BMW S 1000 XR.

-2016 - 2018 BMW R nineT Scrambler
+2016 - 2019 BMW R nineT Scrambler

-It is a well-known phenomenon that as people get to a certain stage in life, they crave things from their youth.
-Frequently, this coincides with a certain amount of disposable income to indulge in such nostalgia.
-Over time, entire industries have sprung from this demand, and even designers among established businesses capitalize on this market.
-The new-from-2016, R nineT Scrambler from the Bayerische Motoren Werke (BMW Motorrad) seems to fall into just this sort of category.
-Based on a general design popular from the ’50s all the way through the ’70s, the Scrambler embodies the form of the original scramblers, while borrowing from the 1951 Beemer R 68.
+The new-from-2016, R nineT Scrambler from the Bayerische Motoren Werke (BMW Motorrad) rolls into 2019 still based on a general design popular from the ’50s all the way through the ’70s.
+The Scrambler embodies the form of the original scramblers, while borrowing from the 1951 Beemer R 68.
 The result is a ride that invokes nostalgia in those old enough to remember the originals and subsequent variants, but also appeals to a younger crowd who appreciates classic looks coupled with updated performance and more reliable technology than its antique predecessors.
 I say that with confidence since I fall into the latter group, and I am really digging this new-old ride, so join me for a dissection of this scrambler descendant as I try to determine how closely this apple fell to the tree.

 Continue reading for my review of the BMW R nineT Scrambler.